Why the Mutated Coronavirus Variants Are So Worrisome

 During replication, a virus often undergoes genetic changes that may create what are called variants.
 Some genetic mutations weaken the virus; others may yield an advantage that enables the variant to proliferate.
 Variants with distinctly different physical characteristics may be co-termed a strain.
 A variant that deviates significantly from its viral ancestors may be identified as a new lineage, or branch on the evolutionary tree.
 In general discourse, however, the terms are often used interchangeably.

-The World Health Organization uses the term “variants of concern” to signify strains that pose additional risks to public health, and “emerging variants of interest” for those that warrant close monitoring because of their potential risk.
-These have been assigned names or codes by the various research groups and public health agencies investigating them.
-As of April 27, the WHO has identified three variants of concern and seven variants of interest.
+The World Health Organization uses the term “variants of concern” to signify strains that pose additional risks to public health, and “emerging variants of interest” for those that warrant close monitoring because of a potential risk.
+These have been assigned codes by the various research groups and public health agencies investigating them.
+As of May 31, the WHO has identified four variants of concern and six variants of interest, and assigned them letters from the Greek alphabet.
 These are:

 - Transmissibility, or propensity to spread